5.2 Essential tibble commands

 (from rows)

-function comes into play when the data to be used appears as a collection of rows (or already is in tabular form).
+function comes into play when the data to be used appears as a collection of rows (or is already in tabular form).

 For instance, when copying and pasting the above family data from an electronic document, it is easy to insert commas between consecutive cell values and use tribble()

-for converting it (row-by-row) into a tibble:
+for entering each person (row-by-row) into a tibble:

 ## Create a tibble from tabular data (row-by-row):